amyinorbit/orbitvm/README.md

 A VM-based scripting language, mostly procedural with some swift and a bit of objects sprinkled upon.

+## Execution Model

+Script files are compiled to bytecode files by `orbitc`.
+When a bytecode file is loaded, a `VMContext` object is created.
+A context holds its own global variables, dispatch table and available user types.
+Once the context is created, the program can be started by invoking a function.

 ## Building

 At the moment, you can build both static and dynamic libraries for the Orbit